 Research shows that parents who articulate that these substances are off-limits are much more likely to have children who refrain from trying them.
 That said, middle schoolers may still experiment and make mistakes.
 Some may even get into trouble.
 But, a strong support system and parental involvement could distinguish the child who gracefully navigates adolescent challenges from the child who turns to drugs and alcohol to reconcile difficult emotions.

 “My parents had blinders on,” says Bree Moore-Meloan, Chase Moore’s sister.
-“If they had faced the truth and gotten my brother into rehab, he might be alive today.
+“I wish that they had faced the truth and gotten my brother into rehab.
+Who knows?
+He might be alive today.